Off Base: History

 Off Base was announced as an addition to MLB Network's programming in April 2022, just after the 2021–22 Major League Baseball lockout and prior to the start of the 2022 season.
 The show's direction was noted as being a part of MLB's efforts to address low viewership with younger audiences, particularly among Generation Z and Millennials.
 A poll conducted by Seton Hall University three months prior to the debut of the show found that MLB viewership was declining, particularly among younger fans.

 Lauren Gardner, who has been an MLB Network personality since 2019, was tapped as the show's inaugural host.
 Former MLB first baseman Xavier Scruggs, baseball writer Hannah Keyser, and WFAN Radio sports radio host Keith McPherson joined the show as permanent analysts, with a fourth spot on the set left open for rotating guest analysts, which have included former MLB catcher Anthony Recker and actress Ellen Adair.
 The show debuted on April 11, 2022, from a new set at MLB Network's Studio 21 in Secaucus, New Jersey.

+For the 2023 season, Keyser and McPherson's spots were vacated and left open for new rotating guest analysts, and the panel was joined by Yahoo! sports betting analyst Ariel Epstein.
+Then for the 2024 season, Yahoo!
+MLB insider Russell Dorsey joined the show as a regular guest.

+For the 2025 season, the show became a once-weekly podcast show airing on Sunday mornings and hosted by Gardner and Scruggs, with the show's length cut down from one hour to a half-hour.